6 Tips to Make Your Computer Quieter

 - Secure rear case section: The same is true for the back of a lot of cases.
 Sometimes internal clips break or become unclipped and vibrating noise occurs.

 - Secure side panels: make sure the side panels are screwed or secured properly.
 If the is an acrylic window in either of the panels, make sure the mounting clips are secure.
 Sometimes metal fold-over clamps need to be resecured.

-For some of the situations where you cannot see a way to remedy a loose panel or component, try some hot glue.
+For some situations where you cannot see a way to remedy a loose panel or component, try some hot glue.

 It’s a good way to secure things that you cannot fix using proper methods.

 Just be very careful when using hot glue near fans.
-It is extremely easy to get some near the fan blades causing them not to spin anymore.
+It is very easy to get some near the fan blades causing them not to spin anymore.

 There you have my top tips for making your computer quiet.
-I hope this has helped and that you can get your computer close to whisper quite using these tricks.
+I hope this has helped and that you can get your computer close to whisper-quiet using these tricks.